grahamdavies15/Stats-Rugby-Project/README.md

   LSTM2_train.R     - Trains 6 different 2-layer stacked LSTM models.

   winnersVSlosers.R - Game simulation script.
 Requires saved generated models from winning and losing teams.

+  Rugby_output.R - Takes a trained model and generates 10000 sequences based on that model.

+  modelEDA - Some explanatory data analysis done on the 10000 generated sequences from a specific model